 What Does A Freelance Writer Do?

-Can I Become A Freelance Writer Even If I Don’t Have Experience?
+Can I Start Freelancing My Writing If I Have No Prior Experience?

 - Be able to market yourself and master the art of pitching